reuters-graphics/graphics-kit-publisher/README.md

 The `build:preview` will be run during the publisher's `preview` command.

+Before the publisher runs either `build` or `build:preview`, it will fill out the `homepage` or `reuters.preview` property in package.json, respectively, with the eventual URL the root `index.html` page will be published to.
+Your page builder can then access that info for use in filling out metatags and absolutely referencing static assets.

 #### Reuters Graphics user profiles

 The publisher assumes you have two user profiles in your computer's home directory.

-The `~/.reuters-graphics/graphics-server.json` file contains the following credentials to grant access to the RNGS server API.
+The `~/.reuters-graphics/graphics-server.json` file contains credentials to grant access to the RNGS server API.

 The `~/.reuters-graphics/profile.json` file contains your personal profile.